 Now we can add an indirect lookup relationship on the external object:

 On the next screens, relate it to the Contact object (Step 2) and choose the external ID field (Step 3).

 In Step 4, be sure to specify

-We’re done – contacts in Salesforce with External Email Address fields will be related to their External Customer records.
-Clicking on the email address link on this External Customer record will take us to Mary’s contact record in Salesforce.
+We’re done – contacts in Salesforce with External Email Address fields are now related to their External Customer records.
+Clicking the email address link on this External Customer record takes us to Mary’s contact record in Salesforce.

 Mary’s contact record also has a related list that links back to the external object.

 Resetting Your Credentials

 When you reset your Heroku External Objects credentials, your old credentials are still available for 10 minutes so that you can update your integrations without incurring downtime.

 To reset your Heroku External Objects credentials, do the following:

 Locate your connection in the Heroku Connect dashboard, and click the External Objects tab.